-Welcome to my collection of Million Dollar Domain Names: Original, Unique & Catchy Domain Names, available to buy now, lease or make a bid for.
-Simply click the domains name, to be taken to its Home Page; where you can make an offer, enquire about leasing or purchase the Domain, via Sedo or eBay .
+Welcome to my personal collection of Original and Unique Domain Names: Available to buy now, lease or make a bid for.
+Simply click the domains name, to be taken to its Landing Page; where you can make an offer, enquire about leasing or purchase the Domain, via Sedo or eBay .
 10% of the sale value of all domains sold via eBay will be donated to an elected charity.